Ramsey expansions of metrically homogeneous graphs: Introduction

 \begin{description} \item[Spaces of diameter 2:] Classes with diameter 2 are not discussed at all in this paper, because all the relevant results have already been established; these are just the homogeneous graphs from Lachlan and Woodrow's catalogue~\cite{Lachlan1980}.

 The Ramsey properties of homogeneous graphs were first studied by Ne\v set\v ril \cite{Nevsetvril1989a}.
-See also~\cite{Jasinski2013}, which states the relevant results in more modern language and also shows the ordering properties in all classes from the Lachlan-Woodrow catalogue.
+See also~\cite{Jasinski2013}, which states the relevant results in more modern language and also shows the ordering properties in all classes from the Lachlan--Woodrow catalogue.

-The EPPA of the class of all finite graphs was shown by Hrushovski~\cite{hrushovski1992}, EPPA of the class of all finite graphs omitting a given complette graph $\str{K}_n$ by Herwig~\cite{Herwig1995} and the remaining cases are particularly easy.
-Stationary independence relation for all those clases is an easy excercise. \item[Primitive 3-constrained spaces:] A metrically homogeneous graph $\str{G}$ is {\em primitive} if there are no non-trivial $\Aut(\str{G})$-invariant equivalence relations on its vertices.
+The EPPA of the class of all finite graphs was shown by Hrushovski~\cite{hrushovski1992}, EPPA of the class of all finite graphs omitting a given complete graph $\str{K}_n$ by Herwig~\cite{Herwig1995} and Hodkinson and Otto~\cite{hodkinson2003}, and the remaining cases are particularly easy.
+Stationary independence relation for all those classes is an easy exercise. \item[Primitive 3-constrained spaces:] A metrically homogeneous graph $\str{G}$ is {\em primitive} if there are no non-trivial $\Aut(\str{G})$-invariant equivalence relations on its vertices.

 In Section~\ref{sec:basic3} we consider the richest regular family of amalgamation classes in the catalogue.
 This case contains the class of all finite metric spaces of finite diameter $\delta$ and, more generally, most classes $\mathcal A^\delta_{K_1,K_2,C_0,C_1}$, $\delta<\infty$, with parameters satisfying Case~\ref{II} or~\ref{III} of Theorem~\ref{thm:admissible}.